 - Average content views/session

-NOTE – you can filter by date range, folder (representing the foldering for your tracks in PathFactory), specific track(s), as well as including/excluding known visitors or excluded email domains or IP’s.
+Note: You can filter by date range, folder (representing the folders for your tracks in PathFactory), specific track(s), as well as including/excluding known visitors or excluded email domains or IP’s.

 Query String Parameter Performance requires you choose a parameter in the filter options (it defaults to utm=medium) and will show you: